chaseaw/anRNAlab-Protocols/General/Plasmid-SubCloning.md

 **Optional CIP Reaction (~0.5hrs)**

-_When isolating an insert cut from plasmid for downstream cloning, dephosphorylate the backbone separately._
+_When cloning with an insert cut from plasmid, dephosphorylate the backbone separately._

 **1.** Setup the following reaction with the *digested plasmid backbone*.
 | Component | Concentration | Quantity |